On the Asymptotics of Orthogonal Polynomials on Multiple Intervals with Non-Analytic Weights: Introduction

-For general, $\alpha_j, \beta_j$, we assume that $h_j \in C^{k,1}([a_j,b_j])$, $k \geq { 1}$ { and $k > 2\max_j \max \{|\alpha_j|,|\beta_j|\} - \frac 1 2$} (see Theorem~\ref{t:jacobi}).
+For general $\alpha_j$, $\beta_j$, we assume that $h_j \in C^{k,1}([a_j,b_j])$, $k \geq {1}$ {and $k > 2\max_j \max \{|\alpha_j|,|\beta_j|\} - \frac 1 2$} (see Theorem~\ref{t:jacobi}).
 We also utilize the Sobolev spaces $W^{k,p}([a_j,b_j])$ consisting of functions that have $k$ weak derivatives that are all in $L^p([a_j,b_j])$ with respect to standard Lebesgue measure.
-In the special case where $\alpha_j, \beta_j \in \{1/2, -1/2\}$ we allow $h_j \in W^{k,q}([a_j,b_j])$, $k \geq 1$, $q > 4$.
-Below, we reserve the index $k$ to refer to this assumed smoothness class.
+In the special case, where $\alpha_j, \beta_j \in \{1/2, -1/2\}$, we allow $h_j \in W^{k,q}([a_j,b_j])$, $k \geq 1$, $q > 4$.
+Below, we reserve the index~$k$ to refer to this assumed smoothness class.

 As noted above, \cite{Yattselev2023} considered the case of a single interval with $\alpha_1, \beta_1 \in \{1/2, -1/2\}$.
-It was shown that the error term is, in particular, $\OO\left( \frac{\log n}{n^{k + \alpha}}\right)$ if $h_1\in C^{k,\alpha}([a_1,b_1])$ and $k \geq 3$.
-Here we obtain similar error bounds\footnote{ In a previous version of this manuscript, an error bound without the $\log n$ factor was stated.
+It was shown that the error term is, in particular, $\OO\bigl( \frac{\log n}{n^{k + \alpha}}\bigr)$ if $h_1\in C^{k,\alpha}([a_1,b_1])$ and $k \geq 3$.
+Here we obtain similar error bounds\footnote{In a previous version of this manuscript, an error bound without the $\log n$ factor was stated.
 While we believe this bound to still be valid, there was a flaw in the argument.} while allowing $g > 0$, $P > 0$, and only requiring $k \geq 1$, see Theorem~\ref{t:cheb}.
-There is a strong reason to believe this is still less than optimal, see Figures~\ref{fig:3_2} and \ref{fig:2}.
-These plots seem to indicate that this bound is suboptimal by a factor of $1/n$.
+There is a strong reason to believe this is still less than optimal, see Figures~\ref{fig:3_2} and~\ref{fig:2}.
+These plots seem to indicate that this bound is suboptimal by a factor of $1/n$ in the situation where the density has, in a sense, a single point of non-analyticity.

 In the same vein as \cite{Yattselev2023}, the method described in this paper works by constructing close-to-analytic extensions of each function $h_j$ using polynomial approximation.
 Then, again borrowing directly from \cite{Yattselev2023}, we reuse an argument based on the Bernstein--Walsh inequality.
 Here it requires a bit more care in its implementation using a comparison, see Proposition~\ref{p:ggrowth}.